The Westpac NZ Access to Banking in Aotearoa Report.

 Interviewees reported that rough sleepers, youths without family support, prisoners coming out of jail and refugees were among those less likely to have a bank account.

-The mostly commonly mentioned barriers to obtaining an account were:
+The most commonly mentioned barriers to obtaining an account were:

 Making banking more accessible.